dCache/dcache/docs/TheBook/src/main/markdown/config-admin.md

 separators do not matter.

-## USE OF THE SSH ADMIN INTERFACE BY SCRIPTS
+## Use of the SSH Admin Interface by scripts

 In scripts, one can use a “Here Document” to list the commands, or supply them to `ssh` as standard-input (stdin).
 The following demonstrates using a Here Document: